-SPECTRUM

-BOMBARD GAMES
+SPECTRUM BOMBARD GAMES

-Spectrum Rules (2-6 players)

-The goal of Spectrum is to capture a set number of colors in the center of the board.
-Pawns enter the board via the six white outlined stars in the primary colors, the same colors that are on the dice.
+Spectrum Rules (2-6 players) The goal of Spectrum is to capture a set number of colors represented by gold stars in the center of the board.
+Pawns enter the board via the six white outlined stars in the primary colors.
 There are 12 colors to capture: 6 Primary Colors & 6 Intermediate Colors.
 Pawns are moved into play by rolling color-sided dice.
 They can jump & capture opponents on their way to the center Color Stars.
-All decisions are based on dice colors.

-of Players Color Stars Need To Win

-2 7

-3 5

-4 4

-5 3

-6 3

-Winning The Game

-The first player who captures the required amount of colors by reaching the center gold stars wins the game.
+All decisions are based on dice colors. of Players Color Stars Need To Win 2 7 3 5- 4 4 5 3 6 3 Winning The Game The first player who captures the required amount of colors by reaching the center gold stars wins the game.
 When capturing a Color it must be captured by the exact amount of moves required.
 A pawn one space away from capturing a Color cannot do so on doubles unless it can move sideways first.

-Setup

-Each player chooses a color and takes the 10 pawns of that color.
+Setup Each player chooses a color and takes the 7 pawns of that color.
 The color of the pawns has no bearing on gameplay.

-The Board

-There are 6 primary colors and 6 intermediate colors. - The 6 primary colors are; Red, Orange, Yellow, Green, Blue and Purple.
+The Board There are 6 primary colors and 6 intermediate colors. - The 6 primary colors are; Red, Orange, Yellow, Green, Blue and Purple.
 Between the primary colors are 6 intermediate colors.

-Red-Orange, Orange-Yellow, Yellow-Green, Green-Blue, Blue-Purple, Purple-Red

-Basic Movement

-Every turn a player is given a movement allotment of two spaces.
-HOW to use those 2 moves is up to the player, but WHERE they will be allowed to move is determined by the colors rolled.
-Normal movement only allows movement between spaces with shared full sides.

-The Dice & When To Add More

-There are 4 color cubes: Each side of a cube is one of the 6 primary colors.
+Red-Orange, Orange-Yellow, Yellow-Green, Green-Blue, Blue-Purple, Purple-Red The Cubes There are 4 color cubes: Each side of a cube is a shape in one of the 6 primary colors.
 Gameplay starts by rolling 2 cubes.
 Players unlock additional cubes as gameplay progresses.
 After the 4th Color Star is captured, a 3rd cube is added into play for all players.
 After the 8th Color Star is captured, the 4th cube is added.

-Playing the Game

-Players choose who will go first and establish an order of play.
+Playing the Game Players choose who will go first and establish an order of play.
 A player's turn consists of a roll and movement of a pawn or pawns on the board.

-The players is allotted two spaces of movement.
 The roll determines which colors that pawns are allowed to move on, during that turn.
 All pawns start off the board and must enter at the start of one of the primary colors.
 Each starting point is marked by an outlined white star.

-The Rolls

-Every game begins with players rolling 2 cubes.
+The Rolls Every game begins with players rolling 2 cubes.
 The colors shown on the cubes indicate which colors a player may start/move a pawn on during that turn.
-Later in the game players will be rolling 3 or 4 cubes and choosing the best 2.
+Later in the game players will be rolling 3 or 4 cubes.
 When rolling multiple cubes, a player does not have to choose the "best" roll.
 At times, it is wiser to take a normal roll as opposed to a special roll.

-Capturing A Color

-Moving to the center spot with the gold star captures that color for the player.
+Capturing A Color Moving to the center spot with the gold star captures that color for the player.
 A Pawn must move the exact amount of spaces to capture a color.
 A pawn one space away from capturing a color can not capture when rolling doubles since doubles require a pawn to move 2 spaces at once.
 Each Color Star is captured once and cannot be recaptured or stolen.

-Movement in Primary Colors

-The primary colors(Red, Orange, Yellow, Green, Blue, Purple) are on the dice and are paths on the board(each has a star on the outside rim).
-However on the board, they are each separated by an intermediate color.
-For example, on the board Red & Orange are separated by Red-Orange.

-The primary colors can always be moved in.
-If a player were to roll RED BLUE on 2 dice, they could move in either Blue or Red paths on the board.
-Since the dice have all 6 primary colors on them, moving in a primary color path is ALWAYS an option.

-Movement in Intermediate Colors

-There only two times that pawns can move into, out of, or within the 6 intermediate colors.

-- 1. When a player rolls two primary colors that are next to each other on the board, the intermediate color between them is now open for movement. - For example, if a player were to roll RED ORANGE which are next to each other on the board, instead of being limited to just moving in the red and orange paths, the player can also move into, out of, or within the Red-Orange intermediate colored path between Red & Orange.
-They are still limited to 2 total spaces moved, but they now have 3 paths to move in. - 2.
-Any special roll opens the intermediate colors on either side of the colors involved in the special roll.
-This means in addition to the 2 primary colors involved in the roll, the player may also move in the intermediate colors on either side of the rolled primary colors.

-For example, a player rolls ORANGE ORANGE.
-The will first get their standard 2 moves in the orange path.

-For the bonus, they may either move 2 spaces in the color on the bottom of the dice OR

-2 spaces in the 2 intermediate colors on either side of Orange or Blue.
-Thus 4 intermediate paths are open in addition to the primary colors of Orange & Blue.

-Summary

-Intermediate colors are open open for movement when a player either rolls two primary colors that are next to each other on the board or a special roll.

-Any other "normal" roll consisting of two primary colors not next to each results in all intermediate paths being closed to the player that turn.

-Primary Colors Not Next To Each Other

-When primary colors not next to each other are rolled, no intermediate colors are open for movement.

-In the case of this roll of GREEN PURPLE, the player would only be able to move in 2 paths: green and purple.

-Primary Colors Next To Each Other

-When primary colors that are next to each other are rolled, the intermediate color between them is open.
-Pawns may be moved into, out of, or within the open intermediate color.

-In the case of this roll of BLUE GREEN, the player would be able to move in 3 paths: blue, green, and into, out of, or within the blue-green intermediate color.

-Doubles & Special Rolls

-When doubles and other special rolls happen, the intermediate colors on either side of the rolled colors are open.
-Pawns may be moved into, out of, or within the open intermediate colors.

-In the case of this roll of GREEN GREEN, since RED is the bottom color, the intermediate colors on either side of green and red are open.

-The player would be able to move in 6 paths: red, orange-red, purple red, green, yellow-green, & blue-green

-NORMAL ROLLS

-What does Primary Colors Next To Each Other Mean?
+NORMAL ROLLS What does Primary Colors Next To Each Other Mean?
 While primary colors are separated by intermediate colors, when referring to being next to each other, it is simply the primary color to either side of the one in question.